djameledin/your-desktop/README.md

 Copy or install the workflow code into the workflow file.

-Add your Tailscale auth key as a repository secret named TAILSCALE_AUTHKEY from Settings > Secrets > New repository secret
+Add your Tailscale auth key and password as a repository secret named "TAILSCALE_AUTHKEY" "PASSWORD" from Settings > Secrets > New repository secret

 Trigger the workflow manually via the Actions tab.